pudly/schmopera-hugo/content/articles/alek-shrader.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1559067416/media/2019/05/AlekShrader-pc-PeterSchaaf.jpg){{% /md %}}

-<figcaption>Alek Shrader, tenor and director of Dido & Aeneas, The Angel's Share, 2019.
+<figcaption>Alek Shrader, tenor and director of Dido & Aeneas, Death of Classical, 2019.
 Photo: Peter Schaaf.</figcaption>
 </figure>

 ## What do you think directors and singers can learn from each other?